tiffym/Adjacency-List-Dijkstras-Algorithm-Traversal/README.md

-# CIS2520-F24-A4

-## Student Information
-Name : Tiffany Mares

-Student Number : 1265498

-## Assignment Overview
+# Adjacency List Dijsktra's Algorithm Traversal

-The assignment is about creating a program in C that works with graphs.
+This is a program in C that works with graphs.
 It reads a graph from a file and represents it as an adjacency list.
 The program provides a menu-driven interface that allows users to interact with the graph in several ways.
 Users can display the graph as an adjacency list, perform Breadth-First Search (BFS) or Depth-First Search (DFS) to explore its structure, and use Dijkstra's algorithm to find the shortest path from a starting vertex to all other vertices.

 ## Skill Focus
 - **Graph Theory**: Understanding graph representations (Adjacency Matrix, Adjacency List).